 Take a whale watching trip on Eyjafjörður; a haven for whales due to the abundance of food, the deep water and the relatively warm temperature.
 While not a guarantee, sighting success is around 99% and the most common cetacean species is the magnificent humpback whale.
 The cinema-style seats on board ensure a comfortable journey and warm overalls are provided if the weather is particularly cold.
 Remember to wrap up warm anyway!

-Just in time for Season 7, take a Game of Thrones tour from Akureyri up to the wildernesses around Lake Mývatn and discover some of the filming locations used in the epic series.
-Much of Jon Snow’s journey beyond The Wall was filmed around Lake Mývatn and Dimmuborgir.
+Looking forward to the exciting, climactic Season 8?
+Take a Game of Thrones tour from Akureyri up to the wildernesses around Lake Mývatn and discover some of the filming locations used in the epic series.
+Many of the scenes set “beyond The Wall” were filmed around Lake Mývatn and Dimmuborgir.
 Let your imagination run wild and you too can be “North of The Wall” with Jon, Ygritte, Mance Rayder and the legendary Tormund Giantsbane!

 For a small place, Akureyri is surprisingly well served for bars, restaurants and cafes.
 The best way to discover Icelandic cuisine and some favourite local haunts is with an Akureyri Food Walk Tour.
 We’ve also picked out some great restaurants and bars here too.
 Remember to look out for Happy Hours where drinks are often half price!